Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 As merger checks can only happen between subhaloes that share an explicit hierarchical connection, not all potential satellite-satellite merger configurations are handled by {\HBTHERONS}.
 For example, the current approach is unable to account for mergers between satellite subhaloes that were independently accreted as separate centrals, but subsequently encounter each other at sufficiently low velocities so as to form a bound system.
 The fact that the subhaloes were accreted separately means that no hierarchical relation links them, and hence no merger checks occur between them.
+Nonetheless, this is minute fraction of satellite-satellite mergers, which are themselves not very common \citep{Bahe.2019}.
 Future work will modify {\HBTHERONS} to be able to handle such encounters.